feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ![Overview](production-simple.png)

 {% hint style="success" %}
-**Important note:** Feast is flexible and doesn't require you to install unneeded parts.
+**Important note:** We're trying to keep Feast modular.
+With the exception of the core, most of the Feast blocks are loosely connected and can be used independently.
+Hence, you are free to build your own production configuration.
 For example, you might not have a stream source and, thus, no need to write features in real-time to an online store.
-Or you might not need retrieving online features.
-Feast is ready to adjust to your needs.
+Or you might not need to retrieve online features.

 Furthermore, there's no single "true" approach.
 As you will see in this guide, Feast usually provides several options for each problem.
 It's totally up to you to pick a path that's better suited to your needs.